bcourter/bcourter.github.io/_posts/2023-03-11-non-euclidean-arithmetic.md

  <!--more-->

 When she finished, we went into [nTopology](https://www.ntopology.com) and plotted the sum field, reflecting around the origin.
-Looking at it this way, we can think of the sum as adding the distances to two infinite lines, as defined by the values of our rows and colums.
+Looking at it this way, we can think of the sum as adding the distances to two infinite lines, as defined by the values of our rows and columns.
 We call this sum field a kind of *norm field*.

 ![nTop addition field](\assets\blog\X-Math-Tables\sum.png)